onmyway133/EasyConfetti/README.md

 ## Contributing

-We would love you to contribute to **Cheers**, check the [CONTRIBUTING](https://github.com/hyperoslo/Cheers/blob/master/CONTRIBUTING.md) file for more info.
+We would love you to contribute to **EasyConfetti**, check the [CONTRIBUTING](https://github.com/hyperoslo/EasyConfetti/blob/master/CONTRIBUTING.md) file for more info.

 ## License

-**Cheers** is available under the MIT license.
-See the [LICENSE](https://github.com/hyperoslo/Cheers/blob/master/LICENSE.md) file for more info.
+**EasyConfetti** is available under the MIT license.
+See the [LICENSE](https://github.com/hyperoslo/EasyConfetti/blob/master/LICENSE.md) file for more info.